The unique characteristics of Karma and the Karma chakra

 Karma is growing fast

 Things inside grow much faster than things outside.
 Last night I mentioned the example of the tree growing.
 Now I have to act like a children’s fairy-tale storyteller.
 I don’t have happy-ending fairy-tales like Prince Charming and all that, but I do have tales.
-On the one hand, these are like fairy-tales, but you, on the other hand, they are true stories, too.
+On the one hand, these are like fairy-tales, but mind you, on the other hand, they are true stories, too.

 If one does not create karma one can’t meet with the result

 If you do not create certain karma, then no matter what you do, you cannot meet with the result.
 This is the third characteristic of karma.
 Remember, about that golden elephant.
-The ruler of the land, the most powerful guy on that , the Magyedha, tried to snatch that elephant seven times, but since the ruler did not have the karma to use that elephant, it did not last.
+The ruler of the land, the most powerful guy on that earth, the king Magyedha, tried to snatch that elephant seven times, but since the ruler did not have the karma to use that elephant, it did not last.

 If one creates karma, it will definitely give the result

-In a it says:
+In a sutra it says:

 “Our karma, even if it was created hundreds of eons ago, will not disappear and when the conditions are right, it will give the result.”